CalSTRS headquarters

 Our West Sacramento headquarters symbolizes CalSTRS’ promise to sustainability, while providing our employees and visitors a healthy, stimulating and supportive environment.

-200 Waterfront Place is an expanded headquarters building which opened in 2024, adding a five-level office tower atop a five-story parking structure connected to 100 Waterfront Place.
-The goal for the expansion is to receive the LEED Platinum certification, Living Building Challenge Petal certifications, and WELL Building Standard certification.
+200 Waterfront is an expanded headquarters building which opened in 2024, adding a five-level office tower atop a five-story parking structure connected to 100 Waterfront.
+The expansion achieved LEED Platinum for New Construction in 2026 and is expected to achieve Living Building Challenge Petal certification and WELL Building Standard certification.

 The entire headquarters campus is designed to support sustainable green building practices, energy conservation and continues to foster employee wellness.